cweska/DiscordEventBot/README.md

 - A Discord bot token
 - A Discord server with:
   - A forum channel (where posts will be created)
-  - An archive category/channel (where archived posts will be moved)

 ### Installation